phase-sys/bizkit-test/phasebook/read_me_notice.md

 # BizKit Interview Task

 **I have removed ```{"id": "1", "name": "John Doe", "age": 29, "occupation": "Developer"},``` in the read me file in both of the following test cases as it does not appear to be following the condition.
-It should show show in the result**
+It should show in the result as reflected in the following results:**

 - **Request:** http://127.0.0.1:5000/search?id=5&name=Joe&age=30&occupation=Arc